richmondrroldan/dags_final_project/README.md

 Setting up Docker and Airflow is the biggest challenge of this project.

 ## Project Improvement
 Optimizing the current process on the DAGs used.
 Improving current data validations.
-Using other NLP methods to come up with a better and more insightful dataset.
+Using other NLP(NER, Wordcount) methods to come up with a better and more insightful dataset.
+Infusing more data sources.

 ## Areas to learn
 Setting up the `docker-compose.yaml`.
 Getting more familiar with all the technologies used in this project.